smauur/AMAZON/README.md

 Hii smauur here!
-# This is a my Mini Project
+# This is a my Mini Project.